Low nasal bridgeSaddle nose

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about the patient's family and medical history.
+The provider will do a physical exam.
+The provider may ask questions about your child's family and medical history.

 Laboratory studies may include: